computersarecool/willynolan.com/_posts/research/2017-04-11-structured-light-calibration.md

     - raw: '<img src="/assets/media/research/structured-light-calibration/first.jpg" alt="Example room" height="442" width="500">'

-    - p: "In the above picture that would be a corner of the room, for instance the corner located at the top of the above image.
+    - p: "In the above picture that would be a corner of the room, for instance the corner located at the top of the above image."

-For illustration purposes let's say the image you want to project is this simple checkerboard image with the letter F to show distortion:"
+    - p: "For illustration purposes let's say the image you want to project is this simple checkerboard image (using the letter F to show distortion):"

     - raw: '<img src="/assets/media/research/structured-light-calibration/second.jpg" alt="Content to project" height="500" width="500">'